PaskLab/adastry-ui/docs/docs/get-started/create-an-account.md

 ## Wallet Auth

-Adastry feature a secure authentication system using a generic message signature.
+Adastry features a secure authentication system using a generic message signature.
 The core concept is proving ownership over a specific stake credential *(wallet account)* and linking it to your user account, so you can later use it to authenticate yourself.